 When digital ads first appeared on the internet, they were sold in much the same way as ads in newspapers.
 Just like in print, potential advertisers worked directly with salespeople at websites to negotiate prices and purchase ad space.
 Wired’s website, HotWired, sold one of the earliest digital ads — a clickable “banner” ad purchased by AT&T for $30,000 that ran on the site for three months.

 Banner ads are still very much a part of the digital world, but, today, the purchase of digital ads is done through programmatic buying.
 Throughout the nineties, as internet use grew dramatically and advertisers started to see the web as a legitimate way to reach consumers, the number of websites on the internet skyrocketed past a million.
 Through the use of automation, the emergent programmatic models offered advertisers the promise of placing ads on more websites than their human marketing teams could possibly manage on their own.

 Since most website operators weren’t technically savvy enough to automate their own ad space sales, third-party tech startups emerged as brokers to facilitate programmatic buying.
 Early programmatic deals relied on “ad networks” to bundle ad space from different websites and sell them to advertisers.
 Advertisers could then select the bundles with the type of content their ideal customers were thought to prefer.

 Programmatic models offered advertisers the promise of placing ads on more websites than their human marketing teams could possibly manage on their own.

 Next came real-time bidding, or RTB, digital auctions where advertisers bid for each ad shown to each user.
 Auctions are facilitated by third-party “ad exchanges” and are completed within the fraction of a second it takes to load a webpage.

 Programmatic — which includes real-time bidding as well as a few other methods of automated ad sales — is the dominant digital ad buying model today.
-The market research company eMarketer reported that, in 2020, 84.5 percent of digital display ads in the United States were purchased programmatically, and that number is continuing to increase.
+The percent of digital display ads in the U.S. purchased programmatically eclipsed 90 percent in 2022, and this amount is expected to rise above 91 percent through 2023 and into 2024.